bevyengine/bevy/release-content/release-notes/entity-spawn-ticks.md

 ## `SpawnDetails`

-Use this in your query when you want to get information about it's spawn.
-You might want to do that for debug purposes, using it's `Debug` implementation.
+Use this in your query when you want to get information about the entity's spawn.
+You might want to do that for debug purposes, using the struct's `Debug` implementation.

 You can also get specific information via methods.
 The following example prints the entity id (prefixed with "new" if it showed up for the first time), the `Tick` it spawned at and, if the `track_location` feature is activated, the source code location where it was spawned.
 Said feature is not enabled by default because it comes with a runtime cost.